-Are they inherently the same diagnosis since they share symptoms?
-In both cases, there might be difficulties with attention, impulse control, and emotional regulation.
-However, the underlying reasons for these overlaps are distinct.
+There might be difficulties with attention, impulse control, and emotional regulation in both cases.
+However, the underlying reasons for these symptoms are distinct.

 In ADHD, the brain’s functioning is believed to be impacted by differences in certain chemicals and neural pathways, leading to challenges in focusing, sitting still, and controlling impulses.
 The prefrontal cortex, which plays a role in decision-making and impulse control, may function differently in people with ADHD.

-Complex trauma, like childhood trauma, has the potential to induce brain changes that bear a resemblance to those observed in individuals with ADHD.
+Childhood trauma, such as complex trauma, can lead to brain changes that resemble those observed in people with ADHD.

 Clearly, you can see how misdiagnosis could be a very real problem.
 Yet, no one is talking about it.

 Since the symptoms can look similar, overlooking the impact of trauma can result in an inaccurate diagnosis entirely.
 This can lead to inappropriate treatment plans that don’t address the root causes of the symptoms.